abetusk/dev/projects/laser-spike/laser-spike.md

 ### Power Regulators

 We'll now build the breakout board for the power regulators.
-The laser diodes should draw aroudn 1mA each, making the whole system draw around ~200mA as an upper bound.
+The laser diodes should draw around 1mA each, making the whole system draw around ~200mA as an upper bound.

 Since the power draw is significant and highly variable for the laser diodes